sssngth/documents-and-policies/Lido on Ethereum - Validator Exits Policy.md

 In the case that a Node Operator cannot, for any reason, exit a validator (e.g. loss of the private key associated with that validator), they are expected to reimburse stakers by supplying the maximum irretrievable balance of the validator (i.e. 32 ETH, since anything over that can be obtained via partial rewards).
 Doing so renders the validator in question “unrecoverable and reimbursed” and does not count against the Node Operator in terms of assessing its validator exit request status.

-#### B.3.V Out of Order Exits and NO Business Continuity
+#### B.3.V Out of Order Exits & NO Business Continuity

 ##### Out of Order Exits

 Out of Order exits refers to exits that are made by a Node Operator when a validator exit request has not been made for a (set of) validator(s) by the Lido protocol.
-In the case of processing such an exit, the Node Operator must notify the DAO via the Lido forums (https://research.lido.fi) that such an exit has been processed, how many and which validators have been exited, and the reason for the exit.
+In the case of processing such an exit, the Node Operator must notify the DAO via the Lido Research Forums (https://research.lido.fi) that such an exit has been processed, how many and which validators have been exited, and the reason for the exit.

-##### Business Continuity and Other Considerations
+##### Business Continuity & Other Considerations

-If at any time a Node Operator is unable to continue to participate in the Lido on Ethereum protocol (e.g. has become insolvent), it must notify the DAO via the Lido forums (https://research.lido.fi) of the circumstances and signal its intent to exit all of the validators that it operates as a part of the protocol.
+If at any time a Node Operator is unable to continue to participate in the Lido on Ethereum protocol (e.g. has become insolvent), it must notify the DAO via the Lido Research Forums (https://research.lido.fi) of the circumstances and signal its intent to exit all of the validators that it operates as a part of the protocol.
 If the DAO does not otherwise instruct the Node Operator via a ratified vote within 8 days, it must proceed with triggering the exit of all of the validators.